yaricom/neat-libraries-compared/README.md

  - how fast it was able to find a solution (average number of generations per trial)
  - the efficiency of the library algorithm in terms of execution speed (average epoch duration)
  - the efficiency of found solutions in terms of its topological complexity (average winner complexity)
- - the efficiency of found solutions in terms of its ability to meet the goal (average fitness score)
+ - the efficiency of found solutions in terms of its ability to meet the goal (average fitness score among winners)

 The efficiency score metric can be estimated as follows: